 Reversing the Impact of a Missing Hormone

-Building on the discoveries that allowed mass screening for Phenylketonuria (PKU), NICHD-supported researchers developed a similar screening method for congenital hypothyroidism (CH).
+Building on the discoveries that allowed mass screening for phenylketonuria (PKU), NICHD-supported researchers developed a similar screening method for congenital hypothyroidism (CH).
 CH is a metabolic condition that results from problems with the thyroid gland.
 The thyroid gland makes thyroid hormone (also called thyroxine), which the body uses to regulate many of its functions, including temperature and energy levels.

 In most cases of CH, problems with the thyroid start in the womb.
-Because the gland is missing, incomplete, or in the wrong place, the body does not produce enough thyroid hormone.
+If the gland is missing, incomplete, or in the wrong place, the body does not produce enough thyroid hormone.
 Missing or low levels of the hormone lead to abnormal growth and development, as well as slower intellectual functioning.
 Simply providing thyroid hormone at normal levels can prevent the effects and health problems of CH.

 During pregnancy, the mother's thyroid gland makes up for the problems with the fetus' thyroid gland by making enough thyroid hormone for normal development.
 But, after birth, low levels of thyroid hormone cause slow growth, especially in the brain.
 If undetected and untreated, CH causes intellectual disability that can not be reversed.